J. J. Barea: Early life

-Barea was born in the municipality of Mayagüez in the west coast of Puerto Rico in 1984 to parents Marta (née Mora).
+Barea was born in the municipality of Mayagüez in the west coast of Puerto Rico in 1984 to parents Marta (née Mora) and Jaime Barea.
 With a father who was an engineer and a mother who was a retired professor as well as volleyball and tennis coach, he grew up in an upper-middle-class neighborhood of Mayagüez.
 Barea was a member of Boy Scouts of America Troop 790 for seven years.
 He graduated from Academia de la Inmaculada Concepción high school.

 In 2001, Barea started playing basketball for Indios de Mayagüez of the Baloncesto Superior Nacional (BSN).
 Later that year, he moved to Florida to attend high school at Miami Christian School in Miami, Florida.
 As a senior in 2001–02, he averaged 20 points, 6 rebounds, 8 assists, and 3 steals in helping his team to the state title and a 38–2 record.
 He made a name for himself nationally at the City of Palms event in December 2001 where he was the team's leading scorer and showcased an accurate shot from three-point range.
 In April 2002, he enrolled at Northeastern University.

 After attending Northeastern University, Barea returned to Puerto Rico to rejoin Indios de Mayagüez for the 2002 BSN season; there, he averaged 2.8 points in 14 games.